 The Romney display also features early sketchbooks by the artist - thought to be on show for the very first time.

 Alongside this, in the Abbot Hall Dining Room are more contemporary portraits by LS Lowry, Victor Pasmore and Philip Eglin.

 Modern and Contemporary Art

-The modern collection concentrates more on painting than sculpture, although there are three-dimensional pieces by Barbara Hepworth, which is on display in the Oval, outside Abbot Hall Art Gallery.
+The modern collection concentrates more on painting than sculpture, although there are three-dimensional pieces, including a work by Barbara Hepworth, which is on display in the Oval, outside Abbot Hall Art Gallery.

-There is good representation from the St Ives School with three works by Ben Nicholson as well as examples by Peter Lanyon, Terry Frost, Roger Hilton and Patrick Heron.
 Abbot Hall also has a significant group of Lake District works by the German refugee artist Kurt Schwitters, and still life paintings by Winifred Nicholson and the Scottish Colourist, S J Peploe.
 There is currently a display of works by Kurt Schwitters on the ground floor of the Gallery.

-In recent years Abbot Hall has been active in adding contemporary British works to its collection, including Bridget Riley, Frank Auerbach, Paula Rego, Richard Wentworth, Tony Bevan, Sean Scully and Celia Paul.
-There is also a growing collection of artist’s prints, including etchings by David Hockney, Paula Rego and Lucian Freud, lithographs by Pablo Picasso, Georges Braque and Henry Moore and aquatints by Sean Scully.
+In recent years Abbot Hall Art Gallery has been active in adding contemporary British works to its collection, including Frank Auerbach, Paula Rego, Tony Bevan, and Celia Paul.
+There is also a growing collection of artist’s prints, including etchings by David Hockney, lithographs by Pablo Picasso, Georges Braque and Henry Moore and aquatints by Sean Scully.

 Please note that Abbot Hall Art Gallery has a large collection and changes displays regularly.
 Not all artists mentioned above will have works on display.